 When is the Yale New Haven Health data breach settlement payout date?

-Payments and medical monitoring codes will be issued to approved claimants approximately 60 days after the settlement is granted final approval or claim processing is completed.
+The settlement administrator will issue payments and medical monitoring codes to approved claimants approximately 60 days after the court completes claim processing and grants final approval to the settlement.

 Why did this class action settlement happen?